-Columns become partially blocked when particulates get trapped in the frits or in the packing bed, or sample components adsorb on the frits or packing material.
+Columns become partially blocked when particulates get trapped in the frits or in the packing bed and/or sample components adsorb on the frits or packing material.
 Due to the varying chemical nature of possible samples and column history, there is no single treatment that is successful in all cases.
 It is often not possible to recover a column.
-Certain steps can be taken, either individually or together, to try to partially recover performance.
-These should be undertaken on individual columns to avoid potential contamination problems.
+Certain steps can be taken, either individually or combined together, to try to at least partially recover performance.
+These steps should be undertaken on individual columns to avoid potential contamination problems.

-Reverse-flush the column to the waste at a low flow rate (25% of the optimum flow rate) for at least four column volumes.
+Reverse flush the column to the waste at a low flow rate (25% of the optimum flow rate) for at least four column volumes.
 Afterwards, reconnect the column in the correct direction.
 Slowly increase the flow rate to see if the backpressure generated on the column has reduced and if it can be operated under normal conditions.
 If the pressure is now reasonable, perform a plate count test and also, if desired, a resolution test.
-If the pressure remains high, either try the following additional steps, or directly change the frits.
+If the pressure remains high, either try the following additional steps or directly change the frits.

-4 Care and Maintenance
+Care and Maintenance

-- 1. Increase the temperature of the column in combination with Section 4.3.2 following the guidelines in Section 2.3.
+- 1. Increase the temperature of the column in combination with the procedure in Section 4.3.2 following the guidelines in Section 2.3.
 Flush for 10 column volumes. - 2.
-Change the eluent or use modifiers to try to dissolve any adsorbed components in combination with Section 4.3.2 and, if appropriate, step 1 in this section.
+Change the eluent and/or use modifiers to try to dissolve any adsorbed components in combination with the prodedure in Section 4.3.2 and if appropriate, the procedure in Section 4.3.2.1.
 Flush for 10 column volumes.